vylyny/Statistics-and-Machine-Learning_Rcodes/README.md

-This folder contains all the R codes I have written as part of "Statiscal and Machine Learning" coursework.
+This folder contains all the R codes I have written as part of "Statistical and Machine Learning" coursework.
 These R scripts were written to be run on the Linux/Shell command line.